 Furthermore, for foreign travel, a vaccination certificate, a negative test certificate or proof of recovery in EU format may be required by the destination country.
 It is also recommended to store all relevant documents on the TousAntiCovid application or print them out.

 For the health rules in force for entering other countries, travellers should visit the “Conseils aux voyageurs” section on the Ministry for Europe and Foreign Affairs website (in French only).

 - Mask-wearing is no longer mandatory in establishments open to the public, nor on board maritime, river, land and air transport;

-- Mask-wearing continues to be recommended in enclosed and small spaces, and at large gatherings for vulnerable persons (because of age or health conditions in particular);
+- Mask-wearing continues to be recommended in enclosed and small spaces, and at large gatherings for vulnerable persons due to their age;

-- Furthermore, it is highly recommended in hospitals and for elderly people.
+- It is also highly recommended in hospitals and retirement homes.